JoabMendes/DS2015.2/term2/orchestration_t3/README.md

 This example invokes some APIs using orchestration to calculate the external area of an elipse inside a retangle.
-This example followed the `Calculations` sample from [http://www.chorusjs.com/examples/](http://www.chorusjs.com/examples/) , however in this Implementation there's complete *Server and Client* abstraction running the orchestration when a client request a servicer from a provider.
+This example followed the `Calculations` sample from [http://www.chorusjs.com/examples/](http://www.chorusjs.com/examples/) , however in this Implementation there's a complete *Server and Client* abstraction running the orchestration when a client request a service from a provider.
 Also, it fixes some problems related to the recent mongoDB new interface.

 ![Sequence Diagram](http://i.imgur.com/fAO4F1Y.png)